 I’m not sure if everyone mentioned will see this post, but THANK YOU for your interest, your time and love of the Regency Era.
 You have definitely inspired me on many levels and I can only hope my own blog and pages here are as useful to others as yours have been to me.
 Again, thank you for all you do.

 Useful Sites for Regency Research

 Jane Austen’s World is a wonderful blog devoted to, yup, the world of Jane Austen!
 Lots of great Regency resources and articles to be found here.

 You can also follow Vic on Pinterest and twitter at @janeaustenworld.

 Shannon Donnelly’s research articles on horses and everything related You can also follow her on twitter at @sdwriter.

-David W Wilkin has a great blog over at The Things That Catch My Eye where he’s been doing a lot of Regency timelines and lexicon entries.
+David W Wilkin has a great blog over at The Things That Catch My Eye where he’s been doing a lot of Regency timelines, notable personalities and lexicon entries.
 You can also follow him on twitter at @DWWilkin.

 I also have more links saved in my Regency Resources page (which looks like I need to update it again with some these!) so feel free to browse over there and see if you find anything interesting.

 YOUR TURN: What are some of YOUR favorite places to do do research?
 Hint: it doesn’t have to be Regency or Writing related at all!
 I’m curious about all sorts of things.